043: Caregivers

 Breaking things is fast and easy.

-We study stubborn disruptors, intrepid explorers, formidable conquerors.
-We reward people who refuse to budge - following a singular, rigid vision.
+In school, we study stubborn disruptors, intrepid explorers, formidable conquerors.
+We reward the people who refuse to budge - who pursued a singular, rigid vision.
 We worship powerful figures who enact "righteous" vengeance over deserving foes.

 These stories are powerful, familiar, and sticky.

-Caregivers come in all ages and bodies, bearing many titles.
+Caregivers come in all ages and bodies, bearing many different titles.

 They create more value than they capture, and share generously despite minimal short-term rewards.
 They enable positive-sum outcomes.